 Tesla has been working all night on the coil for a more powerful generator.
-The new coil will enable him to drastically boost the frequency of his oscillations without having to resort to mechanical contrivances.
-CAMERA moves in CU on some of his drawings and mathematical calculations.
+CAMERA moves in on some of his drawings and mathematical calculations.

 I always thought Tesla was way too serious about life, his high purpose and all that.
-What's wrong with relaxing a little, maybe having some fun with women, as even J.P. did from time to time ... whether New York-society approved or not?
+What's wrong with relaxing a little, maybe having some fun with the ladies, as even J.P. did from time to time, whether New York-society approved or not?